dret/api-conference-workshop-new-york-2025/exercise-3/README.md

 The goal at the end of this exercise is to have a relatively well-formed OpenAPI description.
 At the same time, the goal is to play around with OpenAPI concepts and OpenAPI tooling, and to get a bit of experience with handling OpenAPI

-As a backup, here are the well-known "Pet Store" examples often used in OpenAPI materials as OpenAPI descriptions:
+As a backup, here are the well-known "Pet Store" examples often used in OpenAPI examples and training materials as OpenAPI descriptions:

 - [Petstore OpenAPI in YAML](petstore.openapi.yaml)
 - [Petstore OpenAPI in JSON](petstore.openapi.json)